 Continue having patients get to bed early.
 Also encourage warming therapies such as moxibustion, especially on points like Zu San Li ST-36, Guan Yuan Ren-4, Qi Hai Ren-6, and Huo Fu Hai 33.07.

 Dietary guidelines for Small Cold are similar to Winter Solstice.
 Since we want to protect the Middle Jiao in particular, the first basic guideline is to eat foods that are easy to digest and take foods at regular intervals.
 Since most of us are coming out of holidays with lots of eating going on, it’s also a good idea to cut back on intake of meats and other heavier foods.

-Here is a traditional recipe for the Small Cold seasonal node…
+Here are some traditional recipes for the Small Cold seasonal node…

 Lamb and Millet Congee

 Ingredients: lean lamb 100g, millet 100g (a little more than ½ cup), fresh (peeled) ginger root 12g, scallions 3 stalks, black pepper and salt